ItzEnigma/avr-projects/Smart Home/README.md

 ---
 # Smart Home project

-A GUI based smart home that enable the user to monitor and control his home remotely using web-application.
+A GUI based smart home that enable the user to monitor and control his home remotely using web-application and only one microcontroller _(ATmega32)_.

 ## Features